15 Safe and Affordable European Cities That Retirees Love

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 With retirement comes nearly endless potential for your next phase of life.
-You now have the financial freedom and unlimited spare time to do everything you’ve always wanted.
+You now have the financial freedom and unlimited spare time to do everything you’ve dreamed of, including building a life where you can travel when you want

-Visiting Europe is high on many people’s bucket lists and perhaps a high priority as you retire, but it can be costly and potentially dangerous.
+Maybe that includes visiting Europe, which is often high on many people’s bucket lists.
+But it can be costly and potentially dangerous.

 That doesn’t mean you should scratch it from your itinerary, though.
 Instead, look into visiting the following 15 safe and affordable European cities.